 In some cases, you might find it more convenient to use GDB directly, rather than via the DDD interface.
-For example, you might be using telnet.
+For example, you might be using ssh to do a remote login to the machine on which your program will run.